IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Oct-15.md

 Compute one interference graph per function.

-Spill vector-typed variables that are live during any function call.
+Spill vector-typed variables that are live during a function call.
 (Because our functions make trigger `collect`.)
 So add interference edges between those variables and the callee-saved registers.